mta-solutions/fsharp-data-validation/README.md

     // validate
 ```

-But what kind of return type do we want?
+But what should the return type be?

 ### The Proof Type

-The result of a validation function needs to meet several requirements.
+The result of a validation function needs to fulfill several requirements:

- 1. It must clearly express the result of the validation
+ 1. Clearly express the validation result
- 1. It must hold all of the failures that occurred during the validation
+ 1. Preserve all the failures that occurred during validation
- 1. For complex types, it should also express what fields failed
+ 2. For complex types, indicate the specific fields that failed

-The first requirement is met by the `Result<'T, 'E>` type.
+The first requirement is met by using the `Result<'T, 'E>` type.
 Meeting the other requirements would require another type to wrap `'T` so we can accumulate failures without losing the value.
-We don't want to specify `Result<SomeWrapper<'T>, 'E>` every time.
+Specifying `Result<SomeWrapper<'T>, 'E>` each time is cumbersome.
-Let's come up with something easier to use that's more idiomatic.
+Let's come up with something that is easier to use and more idiomatic.

 ```fsharp
 type Proof<'F, 'T> =